 Reducing the carbon demands of food production and distribution – the average distance

 travelled by a lettuce to a UK dinner plate is 1,800 miles

 increase food security; 95% of fresh produce in supermarkets

 Reducing the water demands of food production; e.g. it takes 130 litres per kg to produce the average lettuce

 With our urban growing systems we can produce fresh, ultra-local and sustainably- produced microgreens, baby-leaf salad and herbs…and we can produce them all-year round!
 Greens are healthy and tasty and an important part of any diet…providing vitamins like Vitamin A, B and C; minerals like iron, calcium and potassium; and other good stuff like antioxidants, folic acid, and beta-carotene.
-We are growing basil, watercress, kale, radish and broccoli leaf, rocket, mustards, pea shoots and much, much more…in fact whatever is requested.
+We are growing pea shoots, radish and coriander leaf, micro leek and much, much more…in fact whatever is requested.